Represents: 3rd Ward

 Term: Jan 2012 - Dec 2015

 Cathy Lehman was elected to Bellingham City Council in 2012.
-Cathy Lehman chairs the Council’s Lake Whatcom/Natural Resources Committee, and is a member of the Waterfront/Downtown Development Committee.
-She is Council liaison to Whatcom Council of Governments, Whatcom Museum Foundation, Bellingham Sister Cities Association, and Bellingham School District.
-She is also on the board of Make.Shift Art Space, a DIY art and music venue dedicated to innovative, alternative and unusual art and music for all ages.
+Cathy Lehman was elected by the Council Members to serve as the Council President for 2014.
+Cathy Lehman was Chair of the Council’s Lake Whatcom/Natural Resources Committee in 2013 and was a member of the Waterfront/Downtown Development Committee.
+She also served as Council liaison to Whatcom Council of Governments, Whatcom Museum Foundation, Bellingham Sister Cities Association, and Bellingham School District.
+She is currently on the board of Make.Shift Art Space, a DIY art and music venue dedicated to innovative, alternative and unusual art and music for all ages.

 Cathy is a downtown resident and a graduate of Western Washington University, earning a BA in Communications in 2000.
 Before finishing her degree at WWU, Cathy studied for 2 years at Pepperdine University in southern California, and traveled around the world on a 100-day study abroad program through the University of Pittsburgh, called "Semester at Sea."
 She has worked for The Opportunity Council, Whatcom Volunteer Center, the Business Alliance for Local Living Economies (BALLE), Sustainable Connections, The Lighthouse Mission's Agape Home, Futurewise Whatcom, and Western Washington University’s Center for Economic Vitality, through the College of Business and Economics.